DanB91/dcpu/dcpu-ide/README.md

 ### Why? -- The commandline tools are fine!

-Mostly because I can and, Yes they are.
+Mostly because I can and Yes, they are.
 Bret Victor's talk [Inventing on Principle][1] helped with the inspiration.

 As Bret demonstrates, a UI environment can offer so much more when done